Rxseboy: Other projects

-sorrow
+Sorrow

-The most prolific of these other two aliases is "sorrow".
-This persona has been used as far back as 2020 by Rxse.
+The most prolific of these other two aliases is "Sorrow".
+This persona has been used by Rxseboy as far back as 2020.
 This persona is used for his more sad, soft songs.
-Under this alias, Tubbs has released 2 EP's and 3 mixtapes, the most notable of which being "Sad Songs I Wrote At 3AM", for featuring the single "Not Alright".
-As with original stuff, sorrow as an alias is also used for Tubbs to release songs that go unreleased as Rxseboy.
+Under this alias, Tubbs has released two EPs and three mixtapes, the most notable of which being Sad Songs I Wrote at 3AM, as it features the single "Not Alright".
+Tubbs also uses the Sorrow alias to release songs that go unreleased as Rxseboy.

-akumuh
+Akumuh

-The other of the two aliases is "akumuh".
-This persona is not used nearly as much as sorrow, though.
-As akumuh, Tubbs often has more alternative sounding rap songs under this alias.
-This alias had not been used much, but on May 10, 2024, Tubbs would release an eponymous mixtape under the alias, boasting seven tracks.
-This mixtape was released as a precursor to his sixth mixtape as Rxseboy, "LOVE IS A DRUG".
+The other of the two aliases is "Akumuh".
+As Akumuh, Tubbs makes more alternative rap songs.
+This alias had not been used much until May 10, 2024, when Tubbs would release an eponymous mixtape under the alias, with seven tracks.
+This mixtape was released as a precursor to his sixth mixtape as Rxseboy, Love Is a Drug.

-Personal life

-Tubbs was temporarily in a relationship and he addresses it in a single with Aiko, "go to h<3ll".